Hevanafa/tippy-jetpack-compose-android/README.md

 This project requires Android Studio Canary build (get it [here](https://developer.android.com/studio/preview)).
 I doubt the other versions would work.

 Everything is the default from **Empty Activity** provided by Android Studio (Canary build).

+## Building the APK

+Use Android Studio's Build APK menu.

+I had to update some of the deps to follow the template from Canary build (Material3) due to the build process constantly being interrupted by **:app:checkDebugDuplicateClasses**.